bjdevil21/asu-webspark-libraries/README.md

 # asu-webspark-libraries
-Trimmed down versions of the libraries included in Webspark; Pulled in during the build process
+Trimmed down versions of the libraries included in Webspark; Pulled in during the build process.

+Future build processes/automation will do this locally.